DanielDimitrov5/NFT-Marketplace-Contracts/README.md

 ### Useablity specifics

 1. After executing `listItem` function the Marketplace should be allowed to spend the NFT via his `approve` function.
-2. After executing 'acceptOffer' function the Marketplace should be allowed to spend the NFT via his `approve` function.
+2. After executing `acceptOffer` function the Marketplace should be allowed to spend the NFT via his `approve` function.

 ## Events